 In the government's assessment, the governance of direct state ownership is handled in a professional and responsible way.
 Through transparency concerning corporate governance principles, respect for the division of roles and responsibilities in corporate legislation, governance through general meetings and an emphasis on choosing competent and independent boards of directors, the exercise of Norwegian state ownership can be seen as advanced, also in an international context.

-The Norwegian Ministry of Petroleum and Energy administers the state's ownership of Statoil ASA, Petoro AS, Gassco AS, Gassnova SF, Statnett SF and Enova SF.
-The government's ownership policies are laid down in the Ministry of Trade, Industry and Fisheries' White Paper Meld.
-St. 27 (2013-2014) Diverse and value-creating ownership of June 2014.
+The Norwegian Ministry of Petroleum and Energy administers the state's ownership of Equinor, Petoro AS, Gassco AS, Gassnova SF, Statnett SF and Enova SF.
+The government's ownership policies are laid down in the Ministry of Trade, Industry and Fisheries' White Paper, The state’s direct ownership of companies — Meld.
+St. 8 (2019–2020).